Michael has been an online freelancer and writer for many years and loves discovering and sharing about new experiences

 The car manufacturing industry is undoubtedly affected by the price of oil.
-Indeed, gasoline is a complementary good to cars and, as such, OPEC’s September, 2016’s deal to cut output levels of oil is an alarming development.
-Goldman Sachs has already announced that the oil reduction is expected to “add $7 to $10 to oil prices in the first half of ” alone (GulfNews, 2016).
 However, it is important to note that the cost of batteries has simultaneously/continuously decreased, which has had a dramatic effect on the costs of electric vehicles.

-Indeed, as the graph above demonstrates (Graph by Ramez Naam, 2016), the price of an electric car is expected to drop below that of the lowest-priced gasoline-powered car within the next two decades.
+Indeed, as the graph above demonstrates (Ramez Naam, 2016), the price of an electric car is expected to drop below that of the lowest-priced gasoline-powered car within the next two decades.
 Tesla Motors has itself announced that as it has “gradually ramped production of [its] Model S, manufacturing costs per vehicle have decreased” (Annual Report, 16).
 Tesla’s use of an electric powertrain has meant more energy efficiency and a lower fueling cost compared to internal combustion vehicles.
 Moreover, due to government incentives, fewer moving parts and the lack of traditional components, the maintenance and ownership costs for Tesla’s electric cars are less than all others (A. R., 4).

 In fact, Tesla has been a continuous source of innovation in not only the design and efficiency of its vehicles but also as a pioneer in autopilot technology.
 Tesla’s Autopilot feature “includes machine steering, collision avoidance, assisted lane changing and adaptive cruise control” based on its camera and radar technologies.
-Moreover, whenever improvements are made, Tesla vehicles are updated by a simple “software upgrade that won’t require owners to bring their cars into a shop” (Andrew Khouri, 2016), providing a continual and growing customer service.
+Moreover, whenever improvements are made, Tesla vehicles are updated by a simple “software upgrade that won’t require owners to bring their cars into a shop” (Andrew Khouri, 2016), providing continual and growing customer service.
 Car companies the likes of Ford, General Motors, and BMW are all vying for the increasing market share consumed by electric vehicles.
 Thus, not only is Tesla the tip of the spear driving electric progress forward, but they are also the benchmark for success in the United States and are ever-expanding into European and Asian markets.